Anne Garland Mahler

-Anne Garland Mahler is an assistant professor of Spanish and an Andrew W. Mellon Fellow of the Institute of the Humanities and Global Cultures.
-She is broadly interested in race and social movements in the American hemisphere, and especially in cold war politics, black internationalism, and postcolonial and Global South theory.
-Her book, The Color of Resistance: Race and Solidarity from the Tricontinental to the Global South, is under contract with Duke University Press.
+Anne Garland Mahler is an assistant professor of Latin American cultural studies and an Andrew W. Mellon Fellow of the Institute of the Humanities and Global Cultures.
+Mahler is the Director of Global South Studies: A Collective Publication with the Global South and a founding executive board member of the Modern Language Association's Global South Forum.
+She is broadly interested in race and social movements in the American hemisphere, and especially in cold war politics and postcolonial and Global South theory.
+She holds a PhD from Emory University's Department of Spanish & Portuguese.

 Ph.D., Emory University